 10. Selling/Purchasing Black Corals Or Turtle Shells Is Prohibited

+Last but not the least in the list of Maldives dos and don’ts, this one has to be remembered at all costs.
 Black corals and Turtle shells are endangered species in the Maldives and are therefore protected by the government of Maldives.
 Hence, being caught in the act of selling or purchasing black corals and turtle shells can lead to severe consequences and harsh penalties will be incurred.
+In fact, catching or killing of sea turtles and sale of turtle products are prohibited in the Maldives since 1995.

 Looking To Book An International Holiday?